TR-2013-11 OPPOSING STATE INCOME TAX INCREASE I :_ ��

 Voting In favor of the resolution with Bitzas were city councilors Donald M. Rheault, Cecilia P. Calabrese, Paul C. Cavallo

-and James P. Clcchettl.
+and James P. Cicchettl.
 Casting nay votes were councilors Robert E. Rossi, Joseph Mineo and Christopher C. Johnson, the

 council's president.